commonknowledge/community-climate-justice-archive/README.md

 - **Future-proof**: In 20 and even 100 years, HTML files will still work, even if the database software and all other technologies in the archive are obsolete

 **The "Generator" Part:**
 We don't write all those HTML files by hand!
 The archive *generates* them automatically from the NocoDB data and templates.
-You run the build command, it creates all the HTML files, and then those files get uploaded to Render for hosting.
+You run the build command, it creates all the HTML files, and then those files get uploaded to a web hosting service called Render so that people can visit the archive with their web browser.

 So: **Database + Templates → Build Process → HTML Files → Upload to Render → Live Website!**